Composite Bonding in South Lincoln, NE

 Finishing and Polishing for Natural Results

 After shaping the composite to match your other teeth, Dr. Pauley refines the contours and polishes the surface to create a smooth, lustrous finish.
 Proper polishing prevents staining and makes the bonded area feel just like your natural teeth.
-The entire process typically takes 30 to 60 minutes per tooth, with most patients leaving the office the same day with their completed restoration ready for normal use.
+The entire process typically takes 30 to 60 minutes per tooth, with most patients completing bonding in a single visit and leaving the office with their finished restoration ready for normal use.

 Common Uses for Composite Bonding

-Dentists recommend composite bonding for various cosmetic and restorative purposes.
-The treatment works exceptionally well for repairing chipped or cracked teeth, particularly when the damage affects only a small portion of the tooth.
+Composite bonding works well for a range of cosmetic and restorative purposes.
+The treatment is exceptional for repairing chipped or cracked teeth, particularly when the damage affects only a small portion of the tooth.
 Bonding can rebuild broken edges, fill in chips, and smooth rough areas to restore your tooth’s original appearance and protect the exposed area from further damage.

-Closing small gaps between teeth represents another popular application.
+Closing small gaps between teeth is another popular application.
 Rather than undergoing orthodontic treatment to move teeth together, bonding adds material to the sides of teeth to eliminate spaces and create a more uniform smile.
-The procedure also effectively covers stubborn stains that do not respond to professional teeth whitening, such as discoloration from medications or fluorosis.
+The procedure also effectively covers stubborn stains that do not respond to professional whitening, such as discoloration from medications or fluorosis.
+According to the American Dental Association, dental bonding is one of the simplest and most cost-effective cosmetic treatments for these concerns.

 Reshaping and Contouring Teeth

-Composite bonding allows dentists to alter the shape and size of teeth that appear too short, too long, or irregularly shaped.
-Your dentist can lengthen worn teeth, round out sharp corners, or create more symmetrical proportions between teeth.
-These subtle changes often produce dramatic improvements in smile aesthetics without requiring extensive dental work.
-Patients seeking more comprehensive smile transformations may combine bonding with other treatments offered at the practice to achieve their ideal results.
+Composite bonding also lets Dr. Pauley alter the shape and size of teeth that appear too short, too long, or irregularly shaped.
+We can lengthen worn teeth, round out sharp corners, or create more symmetrical proportions between teeth.
+These subtle changes often produce dramatic improvements in smile aesthetics without requiring more extensive dental work.

 Caring for Bonded Teeth

 Composite bonding requires the same basic oral hygiene as your natural teeth.
-Brushing twice daily with a soft-bristled toothbrush and non-abrasive toothpaste removes plaque and prevents staining.
-Daily flossing cleans between bonded teeth and your gums, areas where your toothbrush cannot reach.
-Regular preventive care appointments allow your hygienist to professionally clean and polish your bonded teeth while monitoring them for wear or damage.
+Brush twice daily with a soft-bristled toothbrush and non-abrasive toothpaste to remove plaque and prevent staining.
+Daily flossing cleans between bonded teeth and your gums where your toothbrush cannot reach.
+Regular preventive care appointments allow our hygienist to professionally clean and polish your bonded teeth while we monitor them for wear or damage.

-The composite material can stain over time from exposure to coffee, tea, red wine, and tobacco products.
-Limiting consumption of staining substances and rinsing your mouth with water after consuming them helps maintain the bonding’s original color.
-While composite resin resists staining better than natural tooth enamel initially, it becomes more susceptible to discoloration as it ages, particularly if you neglect proper oral hygiene.
+The composite material can stain over time from exposure to coffee, tea, red wine, and tobacco.
+Limiting these substances and rinsing with water after consuming them helps maintain the bonding’s original color.
+While composite resin resists staining well initially, it becomes more susceptible to discoloration as it ages, particularly if proper oral hygiene is neglected.

 Expected Longevity and Maintenance

-Composite bonding typically lasts three to ten years before requiring repair or replacement, though longevity varies based on several factors.
+Composite bonding typically lasts three to ten years before requiring repair or replacement, though longevity varies.
 The location of the bonding affects durability, with front teeth experiencing less stress than back teeth during chewing.
-Your oral habits also play a role, as patients who grind their teeth, bite their nails, or use their teeth as tools to open packages wear down bonding faster than those who avoid these behaviors.
+Your oral habits also play a role: patients who grind their teeth, bite their nails, or use their teeth as tools wear down bonding faster than those who avoid these behaviors.
+A custom nightguard for nighttime grinding extends the life of bonded restorations significantly.
+When bonded restorations eventually wear down or become discolored, we can often refresh them by adding new composite or replacing the old material.

 Comparing Bonding to Alternative Treatments